pneuvial/adjclust/README.md

 `adjclust` is a package that provides methods to perform adjacency-constrained hierarchical agglomerative clustering.
 Adjacency-constrained hierarchical agglomerative clustering is hierarchical agglomerative clustering (HAC) in which each observation is associated to a position, and the clustering is constrained so as only adjacent clusters are merged.
 It is a common method used widely in various application fields including ecology (Quaternary data) and bioinformatics (e.g. Genome Wide Association Studies or Hi-C data analysis).

-*<em> *Version 0.4.0 of this package was completed as a part of the [Google Summer of Code 2017](https://summerofcode.withgoogle.com/projects/#4961904920363008) program*
+*Version 0.4.0 of this package was completed as a part of the [Google Summer of Code 2017](https://summerofcode.withgoogle.com/projects/#4961904920363008) program*

 `adjclust` provides three user level functions: `adjClust`, `snpClust` and `hicClust`: